herzbube/fuego-on-ios/README.md

     cd ..
     ./build.sh

-These are the build results that can be integrated into other Xcode projects:
+And these are the results of the build, to be integrated into other Xcode projects:

     boost/ios/framework/boost.framework
     ios/framework/fuego-on-ios.framework